CloudLabsAI-Azure/Deep-Learning-with-JupyterHub/Gettingstarted.md

 # **Getting Started with Your Deep-Learning-with-JupyterHub**

 Welcome to your Deep-Learning-with-JupyterHub!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+We've prepared a seamless environment for you to explore and learn Deep Learning modules.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**